AdeebaRafi/Learning-privacy-and-security-llms/README.md

 Adding mathematical noise to data so you can learn patterns without seeing individual details.
 With Differential Privacy:

-System: "The average is around $60K, but I added some random noise to protect privacy"
+System: "The average is around $60K, but I added some random noise to protect privacy."

 You get useful information without violating privacy

-How it Works for AI?
+How does it work for AI?

 ----> Add tiny random numbers to training data